Tory Neil Parish ‘likely’ to resign amid probe into Commons porn-watching

 The Conservative MP being investigated for allegedly watching pornography in the Commons chamber is expected to give into pressure to resign despite arguing he opened the material accidentally as he fought to stay in power.

-Neil Parish will “likely” quit as the representative for Tiverton and Honiton, in Devon, on Saturday, a Tory source told the PA news agency, stressing that nothing is confirmed.
+Neil Parish will “likely” quit as the representative for Tiverton and Honiton on Saturday, a Tory source told the PA news agency, stressing that nothing is confirmed.

+A second Conservative source, in the Devon constituency, suggested Mr Parish was bowing to pressure from Westminster while local Tory officers were saddened by the scandal.

-The select committee chair had initially vowed to continue his “duties” as an MP after he was suspended from the parliamentary Conservative Party when he was revealed to be the man at the centre of the allegations.
+The select committee chair had initially vowed to continue working as an MP after he was suspended from the parliamentary Conservative Party when he was revealed to be the man at the centre of the allegations.

 Sky News, which first reported the possible development, suggested Mr Parish had been told by allies his position had become untenable.